ChinmayMundane/Autonomous_Driving/README.md

 This repo includes
 - Test scripts to run in carla
 - basic tutorials named t1, t2, ...,simple lane etc.
-- customly built maps for carla and sumo in osm and xodr format
+- customly built maps for carla and sumo in osm and xodr format.
-- Research paper implementation on intersection management (except I implemented it using plexe instead of specific communication)
+- Intersection management using plexe.

 ## Execution